rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 is the reduced number of loops each CPU (or core) needs to do (if there are `N` CPUs (or cores), `m` is 1 (= `N`/`N`)).
 But the parallelization by message passing is not complete yet.
 In the message passing paradigm, each CPU (or core) is independent from the other CPUs (or cores).
-We must make sure that each CPU (or core) has correct data to compute and writes out the result in correct order.
+We must make sure that each CPU (or core) has correct data to compute and write out the results in correct order.
 This part depends on the computer system.
 Let's assume that the system is a cluster computer.
 In a cluster computer, sometimes only one CPU (or core) has an access to the file system.
 In this case, this particular CPU reads in the whole data and sends the correct data to each CPU (or core) (including itself).
 MPI communications!
 After the computation, each CPU (or core) sends the result to that particular CPU (or core).
-This particular CPU writes out the received data in a file in correct order.
+This particular CPU writes out the received data in a file in the correct order.
 If the cluster computer supports a parallel file system, each CPU (or core) reads the correct data from one file, computes and writes out the result to one file in correct order.

-In the end, both data parallel and message passing logically achieve the following,
+In the end, both data parallel and message passing logically achieve the following:

 ![Each rank has it's own data]({{ page.root }}{% link files/dataparallel.png %})

-Each rank operates on it's own set of data.
+Each rank operates on its own set of data.
-In some cases, one has to combine the "data parallel" method and "message passing" methods.
+In some cases, one has to combine the "data parallel" and "message passing" methods.
 For example, there are problems larger than one GPU can handle.
-Then, data parallelism is used for the portion of the problem contained within one GPU and then message passing is used to employ several GPUs (each GPU handles a part of the problem) unless special hardware/software supports multiple GPU usage.
+Then, data parallelism is used for the portion of the problem contained within one GPU, and then message passing is used to employ several GPUs (each GPU handles a part of the problem) unless special hardware/software supports multiple GPU usage.

 ## Algorithm Design

-Designing a parallel algorithm that determines which of two paradigms in the above one should follow rests on the actual understanding of how the problem can be solved in parallel.
+Designing a parallel algorithm that determines which of the two paradigms above one should follow rests on the actual understanding of how the problem can be solved in parallel.
 This requires some thought and practice.

 To get used to "thinking in parallel", we discuss "Embarrassingly Parallel" (EP) problems first and then we consider problems which are not EP problems.